turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ## Coding: Refactor Mod 1 Projects

-  - Familiarize yourself with the syntax of switch statements - *rewrite long, nested if/else statements into [switch statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) if possible*
   - *DRY up your code*
     - Find areas where code is duplicated and break it out into a function
   - *Change for loops into `forEach`*